CamDavidsonPilon/lifelines/docs/index.rst

 lifelines
 =====================================

-The **lifelines** library provides a powerful tool for data analysts and scientists looking for methods to solve a common problem:

-    How do I predict lifetimes, or time to events?

-The statistical tool that answers this question is *survival analysis*.
 *lifelines* is a implementation of survival analysis in Python.
 What benefits does *lifelines* offer over other survival analysis implementations?